Nearly 120 million people were displaced around the world in 2023, UNHCR report says

 And Clements says data shows that over that same period of time, 7.7 million people were forced to flee their homes due to climate disasters that are increasingly linked to conflict.

-"There are rarely occasions now where you don't have an intersection between conflict and climate," says Clements, pointing to a region of Ethiopia that borders Somalia - long the site of armed conflict - where more than 200,000 people have been forced to abandon their land and livelihoods amid a multi-year drought.
+"There are rarely occasions now where you don't have an intersection between conflict and climate," Clements says, pointing to a region of Ethiopia that borders Somalia — long the site of armed conflict — where more than 200,000 people have been forced to abandon their land and livelihoods amid a multiyear drought.
 "In those circumstances where you find people displaced because of conflict and war," Clements says, "there are also those exacerbating circumstances."

-The agency drew on its own operational data, as well as numbers provided by governments and not-for-profit organizations, to inform this week's report that is designed to examine global trends in forced displacement.
+The agency drew on its own operational data, as well as numbers provided by governments and nonprofit organizations, to inform the annual report that is designed to examine global trends in forced displacement.

 But in the first four months of this year, UNHCR estimates that the number of people forcibly displaced increased worldwide at a rate of almost a million a month.